reelyactive/audible-proximity/README.md

 By default, audio files are expected to be found in the data/audio subfolder of this repository and have the form __xxxxxxx.mp3__ where each 'x' is a hexadecimal character (0-9 or a-f), for example 0123abc.mp3.

 A Bluetooth beacon transmitting an [InteroperaBLE Identifier](https://reelyactive.github.io/interoperable-identifier/) with the entity UUID __496f4944-434f-4445-b73e-2e2f2e6d7033__ will have its 28-bit instance ID interpreted as the filename of the associated .mp3 file.

+An audio file is included to facilitate out-of-the-box testing (data/audio/0000000.mp3).
+To trigger this audio file, configure a Bluetooth beacon (or a beacon simulator app for mobile devices) as Eddystone-UID with the following parameters:
+- Entity ID: 496f49442e2f2e6d7033
+- Instance ID: 000000000000

 Debug Mode